Sonographer - Duke Regional Hospital - Durham - PRN

 Reports equipment failures to the appropriate supervisor or staff member.

 Perform other related duties incidental to the work herein

 **DUHS offers career growth and enrichment within Imaging services.
 There is a clinical ladder program with various steps and opportunities at each hospital within the health system.

 Required Qualifications at this Level

-Graduate of a formal Diagnostic Medical Sonography Program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) is required (may substitute with ARDMS certification on or before December 31, 2000)
+Graduate of a formal Diagnostic Medical Sonography Program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP)or Accrediting Commission of Career Schools and Colleges (ACCSC); or equivalent combination of training and/or experience (may substitute with ARDMS certification on or before December 31, 2000)

 Degrees, Licensure, and/or Certification

 Current compliance with Continuing Medical Education (CME) requirements for specialty (ies) as appropriate.

 Level I RDMS registered by the American Registry of Diagnostic Medical Sonographers (ARDMS) or registry eligible and become registered within twelve (12) months of employment.